enragedginger/akka-quartz-scheduler/README.md

 #### Calendar Configuration

-Calendars in the `akka-quartz-scheduler` mirror the concept of [Quartz' Calendars](http://quartz-scheduler.org/documentation/quartz-2.x/tutorials/tutorial-lesson-04) – most specifically, they allow you to specify *exclusions* that override a schedule.
+Calendars in the `pekko-quartz-scheduler` mirror the concept of [Quartz' Calendars](http://quartz-scheduler.org/documentation/quartz-2.x/tutorials/tutorial-lesson-04) – most specifically, they allow you to specify *exclusions* that override a schedule.

-Calendars are configured globally, in the `akka.quartz.calendars` configuration block.
+Calendars are configured globally, in the `pekko.quartz.calendars` configuration block.
 The definition of a calendar and what it excludes is made within this block.
 By default, no Calendars are applied to a Schedule.
 Instead, you must reference a named Calendar inside the `calendars` array of a Schedule's configuration, as outlined above.

-The configuration block for calendars is in `akka.quartz.calendars`, with sub-entries being specified inside of a named block, such that the configuration for a calendar named `OnlyBusinessHours` would have it's configuration values specified inside the configuration block `akka.quartz.calendars.OnlyBusinessHours`.
+The configuration block for calendars is in `pekko.quartz.calendars`, with sub-entries being specified inside of a named block, such that the configuration for a calendar named `OnlyBusinessHours` would have it's configuration values specified inside the configuration block `pekko.quartz.calendars.OnlyBusinessHours`.

 There are several types of Calendar, each with its own specific configurations.
 The configuration values which are common to *all* types of Calendar are:

 - `type` - **[String]** *[required]* a valid type of Calendar.
 Currently either: Annual, Holiday, Daily, Monthly, Weekly, and Cron
-- `timezone` - **[String]** *[optional]*  the timezone in which to execute the calendar, *DEFAULTS TO `akka.quartz.defaultTimezone`, WHICH DEFAULTS TO **UTC*** must be parseable by [`java.util.TimeZone.getTimeZone()`](http://docs.oracle.com/javase/7/docs/api/java/util/TimeZone.html#getTimeZone(java.lang.String))
+- `timezone` - **[String]** *[optional]*  the timezone in which to execute the calendar, *DEFAULTS TO `pekko.quartz.defaultTimezone`, WHICH DEFAULTS TO **UTC*** must be parseable by [`java.util.TimeZone.getTimeZone()`](http://docs.oracle.com/javase/7/docs/api/java/util/TimeZone.html#getTimeZone(java.lang.String))
 - `description` - **[String]** *[optional]* a description of the calendar. *DEFAULTS TO null*.
 Mostly for human friendliness when they read your configuration aka "what this calendar is for", but set in Quartz as well for if you dump the scheduler contents